 Although the bank provided significant assistance to farmers and rural dwellers, controls at the former institution were severely lacking and the bank operated at significant losses before it was shuttered.
 Additionally, a strategy document by the Ministry of Agriculture said the bank did not adequately serve smallholder farmers.

 Last year, the current executive governor of the Central Bank of Liberia, Milton Weeks, discussed plans to create a better version of the failed bank; however, there are no mentions of an agriculture bank in the CBL’s 2017 policy statement or in its 2017-2019 strategic plan.

-Despite his promise to create a government-run bank, Brumskine also said his administration would privatize most of the autonomous agencies in the country, as the public sector is not good at running businesses.
+Despite his promise to create a government-run bank, Brumskine also made the seemingly contradictory statement that his administration would privatize most of the autonomous agencies in the country, as the public sector is not good at running businesses.

 The Liberty Party standard bearer also spoke on the issue of education, saying that if he is elected, he intends to extend the daily school hours of grade students in Liberia.
 He said it is frustrating to see students leaving their various campuses as early as 11 a.m.
 He said when students have a longer stay on campus, they will be better prepared in competing with their peers outside Liberia.